-Finding 24: The City hired a Special Advisor without including the position description and pay rate on the City Council-approved Schedule of Authorized Positions.
+Finding 24: The City hired a Special Advisor although that position was not included on the City Council-approved Schedule of Authorized Positions.
 In addition, City records did not evidence that payments to the Special Advisor were supported by records evidencing hours worked, and the City made salary overpayments and excess contributions to the Special Advisor's deferred compensation plan account.